agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/results/lesson.md

 };
 ```

-TODO:
+TODO: higher-order functions from the Optional and Result modules

 - Pattern matching can become tedious and verbose, especially when dealing with multiple optional values.
 The base library exposes a collection of higher-order functions from the Optional and Result modules to improve the ergonomics of error handling.
 - src: https://internetcomputer.org/docs/current/motoko/main/errors#higher-order-functions

 ## Exercise

-Implement a function `login` that accepts two arguments: `username` and `password`.
+Write a `login` function that accepts two arguments: `username` and `password`.

-If the username is `"admin"` and the password is `"1234"`, the function should return `#ok` with a
+If the username is `"admin"` and the password is `"1234"`, the function should return `#ok` with
-`sessionId`.
-Hard-code the `sessionId` to `"sid:42"`.
+a value of session id.
+Hard-code the session id to `"sid:42"`.

-If the username or password does not match, it should return error indicating that the wrong password
+If the username or password does not match, the function should return an error indicating that the
-has been used.
+wrong password has been used.

-If the password is empty, it should return error indicating that the empty password
+If the password is empty, the function should return and error stating that en empty password
 has been used.

-Call the function and print out the result.
+Finally, call the function and print out the result.